Tension in your neck and shoulders can be down to your day to day posture, prior injury or poor technique when working out.1

 - Stress where you can involuntary tense your shoulders and neck for a long period of time

 - Prior injury from overtraining or not training correctly.
 Also from day to day activities (e.g. carrying too heavy a load)

 You can also be affected more depending on your age and if you have additional health complications such as arthritis.2

 The following exercises can help alleviate tension in the shoulders and neck.

-- Shoulder raises - With a neutral spine, and your shoulders back slowly lift your shoulders towards your ears.
-Hold for a few second before lowering them back down.
-Repeat at least 5 times5.
+With a neutral spine, and your shoulders back slowly lift your shoulders towards your ears.
+Hold for a few seconds before lowering them back down.
+Repeat at least 5 times.5

-- Cross body shoulder stretch – Bring one arm straight across your body and then hook your other arm over the forearm or above the elbow.
-Feel the stretch for 20 seconds before repeating on the opposite side7.
+Bring one arm straight across your body and then hook your other arm over the forearm or above the elbow.
+Feel the stretch for 20 seconds before repeating on the opposite side.7

 How to prevent further tension

 Regular exercise and stretching will keep the shoulder loose and stop them becoming tight again.
 Reducing stress levels and practicing correct posture will also help alleviate and prevent tension in the long term.

 Last updated: 12 January 2022